 "We had staff working around the clock really to deal with issues of storm drain clearance," Shikada said.

-The city's tree crews were also busy over the week since Dec.
-31, with reports of about 50 tree-related emergency calls, eight of which involved trees causing impacts to power lines.
+The city's tree crews were also busy over the past week, with reports of about 50 tree-related emergency calls, eight of which involved trees causing impacts to power lines.
 Crews removed about 150 tons of wood and tree debris over the course of the storm, he said.
-City workers were also monitoring and restoring damaged trails, including at Los Trancos Trail at Foothills Nature Preserve.
+City workers were also monitoring and restoring damaged trails, including at Los Trancos Trail at Foothills Nature Preserve, which remains closed Tuesday.

 In many cases, trees contributed to significant power outages.
 In one case, a tree that fell on Embarcadero Road took out a power pole; in several others, they hit power lines.
 Overall, Shikada reported 20 outages between Dec.
-31 and Jan.
-9, with about 5,800 customers losing power.
+31 and Monday night, with about 5,800 customers losing power.

 The flooding, he said, could have been far worse if not for recent improvements to the city's pump stations, which allowed the city to pump water back into creeks.
 New pump stations at the San Francisquito Creek and at Matadero Creek were completed in 2009 and 2019, respectively.
 The city had also upgraded storm drains at Channing and Lincoln avenues.

 These improvements, he said, effectively doubled the city's pumping capacity to draw stormwater out of Palo Alto proper.

 "That increase in capacity we believe did have a significant impact in reducing the extent of flooding when the creek did overtop over the last week-and-a-half," Shikada said.
 "As such, it was really the city's storm drain system that reduced the impact of the creek itself overtopping into Palo Alto."